koomekevo/reactql/README.md

 To get a local copy up and running follow these simple example steps.

-Clone the repo with `https://github.com/koomekevo/ReactMastery.git`
+Clone the repo with `https://github.com/koomekevo/reactql.git`

-Run `cd ReactMastery` to access app.
+Run `cd reactql` to access app.

 Run `npm install` to install dependencies.